The Healthy Living Plan Blog using Logosynthesis®

 Struggling with demanding workloads can be stressful.
 ‘A pile of work’ can feel intense!
 Many people struggle with stress, tension and anxiety related to priorities, demands and responsibility.
 Shoulders get tense.
 Stomachs ache.
 It can be difficult to concentrate on any one topic because everything feels important.
 In this position, it can be challenging to do your best work.
 The following example describes how Logosynthesis offers instant relief.
 Does your pile of work feel intense?
 In a coaching conversation with … Read More

-How to relieve pain from accidents using Logosynthesis®
+How to relieve pain from accidents using Logosynthesis

 Many people want to relieve pain from accidents.
 Many people want to relieve pain from accidents.
 Even after things ‘should’ be ok, they often continue to struggle with a variety of symptoms.
 We guide people to use Logosynthesis® to quickly eliminate the energetic triggers for sustained relief.
 This post describes an example of this work.
-The distress: I was recently speaking with Amanda, who had experienced an accident involving a significant hit to the top of her head.
+Amanda’s story I was recently speaking with Amanda, who had experienced an accident involving a significant hit to the top of her head.
 Tests confirmed … Read More

 How to get images out of your head